Learn more about microcredentials and how to apply them to your teaching.

 What is a Microcredential?

-A digital badge or a microcredential is a visual representation of achievement serving as both recognition of learning and achievement as well as digital proof of that accomplishment (LaMagna, 2017).
+Alternative digital credentials are visual representation of achievement serving as both recognition of learning and achievement as well as digital proof of that accomplishment (LaMagna, 2017).
 In addition to a front-facing image representing the badge, it contains a series of metadata that describes what the specific badge signifies, including but not limited to: Who received the badge?
 Who issued the badge?
 What were the criteria used to issue the badge?
 Does it expire?

 In addition to motivating students to develop specific skills and competencies (Carey, 2012), badges offer the following benefits to students: